AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 ## Windows WSL for Problematic Environment Construction

-If you are running a Windows machine, you may find that you are having issues running some of the packages in these notebook.
-These coomon, usually known, issues.
-You can create a more stable environment by usinf WSL (Windows Subsystem for Linux.
+If you are running a Windows machine, you may find that you are having issues running some of the packages in these notebooks.
+These are common, usually known, issues.
+You can create a more stable environment by using WSL (Windows Subsystem for Linux).

 ### Prerequisites
 - Windows 10 version 2004 or higher (Build 19041 or higher), or Windows 11